Cover My Ride(Auto Insurance)

 Don’t be optimistic

 Blake put it simply: In the event of a wildfire, don’t sit in place and don’t be optimistic.
-He also noted the following: Listen to evacuation orders; have an exit plan (strategy to GO without second guesses); then have a backup plan; finally, winds can change.*
+He also noted the following: Listen to evacuation orders; have an exit plan (strategy to GO without second guesses); then have a backup plan.
+He mentioned that winds can change severely and rapidly.
+A fire can benefit from this randomness.

 Communication: “Red Flag Warning”